skrey/yellow-extensions/features/edit/README.md

 ## How to edit a website

 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can browse your website, make some changes and see the result immediately.
 It's a great way to update your website.
-To show an edit link add an `[edit]` shortcut to a page.
+You can use an `[edit]` shortcut to show an edit link.

 ## How to create a user account